researchsetup/researchsetup.github.io/researchmodel.md

 There is also a lot of advice floating around -- where does this advice come from?
 Is there a model from which most advice emanates?
 How can one systematically reason about the process?

-Probabilistic models have been enormously successful as a framework for deconstructing and modeling real world phenomena.
-Can we decompose research and view it as an optimization problem? *optimization problems need not be probabilistic*.
+Can we decompose research and view it as an optimization problem?
 By doing so, can it help us systematically think about how we conduct research?
 Can popular advice be viewed as partial mechanisms towards solving this optimization problem?

-This document proposes _one possible_ decomposition based on how I currently think about research.
-It then uses the model as a framing device to comment about research and ideas.
+This document proposes _one possible_ decomposition based on probabilistic modeling, and uses it as a framing device to comment on research and ideas.
-My hope is that it encourages you to reflect on how you can model and think about your own research.
+Remember that it is just one example of systematically modeling and thinking about this topic, and my hope is that it encourages you to reflect on how you can model and think about your own research.

 <style> .small { font-size: 10pt; }</style>
 {:.small}
-Thanks to the following for their feedback on earlier versions: [thibault](sellam.me), [yifan](https://people.eecs.berkeley.edu/~yifanwu/), [marcua](http://marcua.net), [aditya](http://data-people.cs.illinois.edu), [jaan](https://jaan.io/), [gu](https://twitter.com/lydiagu), [vijay](http://www.cs.utexas.edu/~vijay/).
+Thanks to the following for their feedback on earlier versions: [thibault](sellam.me), [yifan](https://people.eecs.berkeley.edu/~yifanwu/), [marcua](http://marcua.net), [aditya](http://data-people.cs.illinois.edu), [jaan](https://jaan.io/), [gu](https://twitter.com/lydiagu), [vijay](http://www.cs.utexas.edu/~vijay/), [jmh](http://db.cs.berkeley.edu/jmh/).

 If you have ideas of how to improve this document, please submit a [pull request or issue](https://github.com/researchsetup/researchsetup.github.io), or find me [on Twitter](http://www.twitter.com/sirrice).